 Method

 For extracting the 3D surface displacement field of sorted circles, we used a highly automatic time-lapse ground-based photogrammetric approach that yielded point clouds with a spatial resolution of about 1-2 mm.
 The method proved to be very successful to measure vertical and horizontal changes over 3 years, but suffers also from some problems.
-First, the differential GNSS measurements of ground control points were by an order of magnitude less accurate than the precision of the point cloud.
+First, the differential GNSS measurements of ground control points were less accurate by an order of magnitude than the precision of the point cloud.
 The GNSS rover was mounted on a short rod that was held by hand at each control point, adding a random horizontal error of about 1 cm to the GNSS error margin due to slight movement of the rod within the measurement time interval that, however, is partly compensated for by GNSS network adjustment.
 The GNSS error in the vertical direction is more problematic with respect to our final results, and additional levelling of control points to fix their elevations with millimetre-precision might in the future solve the problems with vertical deformation between point clouds, such as to the southwest margin of our models.
 Ground control point positioning errors cause problems with absolute orientation of the final models, and especially inhibit interpretation of sorted circle dynamics in areas of small displacements.
 Second, the image constellation chosen in the field was not optimized for SfM and sharp contrasts in the 2007 images from solar shadows also caused some problems for the photogrammetric model computation, in particular the SIFT algorithm.

 Compared to the alternative solution of using a terrestrial laser scanner (TLS), photogrammetry offers somewhat higher resolution and precision, requires less equipment brought into the field, is much cheaper – but is more demanding with respect to data processing (cf. Westoby et al., 2012).
 TLS would require several scan positions in order to image outside/inside of sorted circles margins.
 Direct comparison of field data acquisition and DEM quality have been done by Westoby et al. (2012) and James and Robson (2012) who find the SfM technology faster in the field and of similar quality.
 However, TLS could have provided similar results as SfM in our study.